The best way to contact the Loans Team is to use the following email address: firstname.lastname@example.org.

 The borrower will be responsible for expenses incurred by The National Archives in making a loan, including:

-- standard charges for staff time required for administration, conservation treatment, documentation, mounting, packing and couriering exhibition items as set out in the current fees regulations
+- Standard charges for conservation treatment, documentation, mounting, packing and couriering exhibition items as set out in the current fees regulations.

-- travel and accommodation for The National Archives’ staff member who accompanies the item.
+- Travel and accommodation for The National Archives’ staff member who accompanies the item.
 For security purposes, air travel will usually be at business class rate when travelling with the loan.

 Once your loan has been assessed we will provide an estimate of costs.